amoghe/go-upstart/README.md

 Upstart is the init system that several linux distributions have shipped with (most notably, Ubuntu 12.04 and 14.04).
 You can read more about it [here](http://upstart.ubuntu.com/cookbook).

 If you use one of these distributions in production, you've probably run something like `sudo service ssh restart` to control services.
-This package provides a programmatic way of doing that from go code (without invoking the command in a subshell).
+This package provides a programmatic way of doing that from go code (without invoking the command in a subshell - because thats feels dirty).

 ## How?

 ```
 import github.com/amoghe/go-upstart